DylanPina/git-odyssey/infra/terraform/DEPLOYMENT_GUIDE.md

 **Solution:**
 1. Ensure the frontend was built with the correct `API_URL` environment variable
-2. Ensure the backend `CORS_ALLOW_ORIGINS` includes the CloudFront domain
-3. Redeploy both frontend and backend after making changes
+2. Redeploy both frontend and backend after making changes

 ### Verifying Configuration